GSA/digitalgov.gov/content/posts/2014-11-19-young-entrepreneurs-hang-out-with-government-virtually-and-in-spanish.md

   - U.S. Small Business Administration
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/11/600-x-282-cropped-abierto-we-are-open-Neon-sign-Gualberto-Becerra-iStock-Thinkstock-106361586.jpg" alt="Neon sign that has spanish and English wording for "We are open."" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/11/600-x-282-cropped-abierto-we-are-open-Neon-sign-Gualberto-Becerra-iStock-Thinkstock-106361586.jpg" alt="Neon sign that has spanish and English wording for We are open." caption="" >}}

 It’s a well-known fact that the Hispanic population is growing at a rapid pace, and among the areas seeing the most interest and growth is business.